hydra3333/Pi4NAS64/README.md

 ## Description <TL;DR>

 Configure a Raspberry Pi4 with attached USB3 drives to create an NAS on our local home LAN with
 - "open" NFS   file share to a "mergerfs" virtual disk of "merged folders" across Pi4 drives
+- "open" SAMBA file share to a "mergerfs" virtual disk of "merged folders" across Pi4 drives
 - "open" rw SAMBA file shares to drives containing media
 - "open" rw ftp server (`proftpd`)
 - a DLNA server (`miniDLNA`)